 Finding no occupants, the wererats began to live easier, drinking the clean, steady water supply and eating the fungi that had regrown after the attack.
-The wererats now number twenty-five, and they aggressively ambush any small parties of treasure-seekers (sometimes drow, sometimes surface folk) that wander into Blingdenstone.
-Because the svirfneblin flooded and collapsed certain interior city tunnels during the attack, the wererats can't get very far back into the city.
-However, they manage to live well enough in ogremoch's Bane thought to drive earth elementals into a destructive frenzy, but now that the city is no longer occupied by good gnomes, the cloud seems to have changed agendas.
+The were ats now number twenty-five, and they aggressively ambush any small parties of treasure-seekers (sometimes drow, sometimes surface folk) that wander into Blingdenstone.
+Because the svirfneblin flooded and collapsed certain interior city tunnels during the attack, the were rats can't get very far back into the city.
+However, they manage to live well enough in and around the city's entrance maze.